 The Dental Office Administration program will empower you with the necessary knowledge and confidence to provide excellent customer service and support in a dental office.
 You'll gain an understanding of dental terminology, billing procedures, appointment management, insurance company protocols, and communication skills.
 You'll also have hands-on training in dental software applications and learn how to deal with patients’ charts in a clinical setting.

-With a seven-week practicum placement included, you'll have the chance to gain valuable real-world experience, designed to give you an advantage when launching your new career.
+With a 100-hour-long practicum placement included, you'll have the chance to gain valuable real-world experience, designed to give you an advantage when launching your new career.

 As part of your training, you'll also gain the following externally recognized qualifications: